Parent & Family News: Spring 2022 Edition

 Your student can download a copy of the software to their computer or laptop.
 To learn more about downloading Microsoft Office, have your student visit the Office website.

-Students can use their Student ID at various locations on Highland Street to receive discounts.
-Additionally, Garibaldi's, Moe's, McDonald's, RP Tracks, Ubee's, Lenny's, Burgerim, and Domino's will accept Tiger Funds.
-Faculty, staff, and students can use the Tiger Funds on their Campus Card to eat in or take out.
+Students can use their UofM Student ID at various locations on Highland Street to receive discounts.
+Additionally, Garibaldi's, Moe's, McDonald's, Domino's, Ubee's, and Smoothie King will accept Tiger Funds for eat-in or take-out.
 To upload money to Tiger Funds, visit the Campus Card website.

 Click here for all athletic sports schedules.